jdimauro/witch-lights/docs/README.md

 **Be certain to wire the data line from pin 6 to the indicated terminal in the photo, and connect the white data line cable to the other indicated terminal on the other side; if you hook them up incorrectly, the NeoPixels will light up erratically or not at all.**

-(TODO: detail shot of the Arduino hooked up to the circuit board)

-### Power

-Once the Perma-Proto board is wired up like in the photo above, it's time to attach the 4700uF capacitor, and the 2.1mm power connector.

-(TODO: Get current photo of capacitor and power connector on perma-proto board)

-Wire up the 5V power supply from the battery board to the 2.1mm connector on the arduino circuit board.
-Optional power switch installed in the side would go between the power line from the battery board and the arduino circuit board.

 ### Terminal Boards